TOPdesk logo

 Shift left is a bit of our mantra at TOPdesk, so why would we not follow our own advice and share knowledge as much as possible?
 Our own support department here receives around 5,000 calls every month and we always ask ourselves how we can make our services even smarter, quicker and more scalable.

-We believe we found the answer in shifting left and Knowledge Centered Service.
+We believe we found the answer in implementing shift left and Knowledge Centered Service.

 Smarter, quicker and more scalable support